rbergen/udproxy/README.md

 ## Credits

-The PDP virtual panel that is displayed in the browser, is based on the [Javascript PDP 11/70 Emulator](https://github.com/paulnank/pdp11-js) written by Paul Nankervis.
+- The PDP virtual panel that is displayed in the browser, is based on the [Javascript PDP 11/70 Emulator](https://github.com/paulnank/pdp11-js) written by Paul Nankervis.
+- WebSocket support is provided through [IXWebSocket](https://github.com/machinezone/IXWebSocket).
+- The HTTP serving is implemented using [cpp-httplib](https://github.com/yhirose/cpp-httplib).